Bernard-Thompson/Apps/ExpenseBam/README.md

-# An expense tracker app with google firebase cloud storage
+# An expense tracker app with cloud storage

 This is an adroid application make with kotlin as well implementing cloud storage